onera/Maia/doc/introduction/introduction.rst

 .. rubric:: Footnotes

-.. [#f1] Actually, such algorithm could be written for distributed data, but is less intuitive and require some knowledge of what
+.. [#f1] Actually, such algorithm could be written for distributed data, but is less intuitive and require more knowledge of what
          if happening on the other blocks.

 .. [#f2] Other distributions are possible : we could, for example, affect all the CoordinateX array on the first process (using the distribution array :code:`[0,12,12]`) and the CoordinateY array on the second, but we would have to manage a different distribution for each array.